omeresas/chimney-fire-app/README.md

 - `GET /prediction/buurt/:buurtId`
 - `GET /prediction/box/:boxId`

 These endpoints return the fire prediction for a specific gemeente, wijk, buurt or box, identified by their CBS codes.
-The optional query parameter `excludeGeoInfo` can be set to `true` to omit the `geoInfo` property in the response.
+The optional query parameter **`includeGeoInfo`** can be set to `true` to include the `geoInfo` property in the response.

-#### Response

 The response includes a `prediction` array for the specified area and, optionally, the `geoInfo` property providing GeoJSON geometry data.